AdaCore/spark2014/docs/ug/gnatprove.rst

 Automatically Generated Loop Invariants
 ---------------------------------------

-In general, |GNATprove| relies on the user to manualy supply the necessary information about variables modified by loop statements in the loop invariant.
+In general, |GNATprove| relies on the user to manually supply the necessary information about variables modified by loop statements in the loop invariant.
-Though variables which are not modified in the loop need not be mentioned in the invariant, it is in general necessary to state explicitely the preservation of unmodified object parts, such as record fields or array elements.
+Though variables which are not modified in the loop need not be mentioned in the invariant, it is in general necessary to state explicitly the preservation of unmodified object parts, such as record fields or array elements.
 These preservation properties form the loop's `frame condition` (see :ref:`Loop Invariants`).
-As it seems obvious, the frame condition is often forgotten when writing a loop invariant.
+As it may seem obvious to the user, the frame condition is unfortunately often forgotten when writing a loop invariant, leading to unprovable checks.

 To alleviate this problem, the |GNATprove| tool generates automatically frame conditions in some cases.
 In particular, it is able to infer the preservation of